Chemical drain cleaners

 Chemical drain cleaners or openers are pure or mixtures of chemicals used to unclog drains that are blocked by hair, food, or other organic materials.
-They are often accompanied by other mechanical drain cleaners for the optimal effect.
-Chemical drain cleaners are available through hardware stores, although some may be intended for use by licensed plumbers.
-They may contain either strong acids (in liquid forms) or strong alkalis (in either solid or liquid forms).
+They are often accompanied by other mechanical drain cleaners for optimal effect.
+Chemical drain cleaners are available at hardware stores, although some may be intended for use by licensed plumbers.
+They may contain either strong acids (in liquid form) or strong alkalis (in either solid or liquid form).
 These cleaners contain chemicals that dissolve at least some of the material causing the clog.

 History

 The history of drain cleaners parallels the development of common drain systems themselves.
 As a result, there is not an extensive history of cleaners in the US, as municipal plumbing systems were not readily available in middle-class American homes until the early 20th century.
 Prior to this time, Americans often discarded the dirty water collected in basins after use.
-Limited piping systems gradually developed with lead materials, but after WWI when the poisonous properties of lead became more well-known, piping was reconstructed with galvanized iron.
+Limited piping systems gradually developed with lead materials, but after WWI, when the poisonous properties of lead became more well-known, piping was reconstructed with galvanized iron.

 Galvanized iron is actually steel covered in a protective layer of zinc, but it was soon discovered that this zinc layer naturally corroded due to exposure to the atmosphere and rainwater, as well as cement, runoff, etc. Once corrosion occurred down to the base metal, plaques and rust would form, leading to sediment build-up that would gradually clog these drains.
 Thus, the first motivation for drain cleaners came to be.

 The struggle against corroding galvanized iron pipes eventually led to a replacement by copper or plastic (PVC) piping by the 1960s.
 Copper and plastic do not possess that zinc layer that naturally corrodes to expose the base metal to decay.
-Natural substances such as hair, grease, or other oils continued to be an issue in drain clogs requiring, in turn, the development of more effective chemical drain cleaners.
+Natural substances such as hair, grease, or other oils continued to be an issue in drain clogs, requiring the development of more effective chemical drain cleaners.